geertj/restful-api-design/methods.rst

 In my view, the usefulness of this feature is dubious.
 First of all, it can increase response sizes quite significantly.
-Second, it can only be used when a resource is being returned, it does not make sense to be used with collections.
+Second, it can only be used when a resource is being returned; it does not make sense to be used with collections.
 Because I have not yet seen any good use of this header in the context of a RESTful API, I recommend not to implement Link headers.